smartdevcode/react-native-code-push/README.md

 - __CodePush(String deploymentKey, Activity mainActivity)__ - Creates a new instance of the CodePush runtime, that will be used to query the service for updates via the provided deployment key.
 The `mainActivity` parameter should always be set to `this` when configuring your `ReactInstanceManager` inside the `MainActivity` class.

+- __CodePush(String deploymentKey, Activity mainActivity, bool isDebugMode)__ - Equivalent to the other constructor, but allows you to specify whether you want the CodePush runtime to be in debug mode or not.
+When using this constructor, the `isDebugMode` parameter should always be set to `BuildConfig.DEBUG` in order to stay synchronized with your build type.
+When putting CodePush into debug mode, the following behaviors are enabled:

+    1. Old CodePush updates aren't deleted from storage whenever a new binary is deployed to the emulator/device.
+This behavior enables you to deploy new binaries, without bumping the version during development, and without continuously getting the same update every time your app calls `sync`.

+    2. The local cache that the React Native runtime maintains in debug mode is deleted whenever a CodePush update is installed.
+This ensures that when the app is restarted after an update is applied, you will see the expected changes.
+As soon as [this PR](https://github.com/facebook/react-native/pull/4738) is merged, we won't need to do this anymore.

 ##### Methods

 - __getBundleUrl(String bundleName)__ - Returns the path to the most recent version of your app's JS bundle file, using the specified resource name (e.g. `index.android.bundle`).
 This method has the same resolution behavior as the Objective-C equivalent described above.